 Box braids have been around for quite a while.
-With their longevity and great protective style abilities, I don’t see them losing popularity anytime soon.
+With their longevity and extraordinary protective style abilities, I don’t see them losing popularity soon.
 As a licensed cosmetologist and natural hair enthusiast, box braids are typically one of my top five booked hair services on any given month.
 They take several hours but can last two to three months with proper care.

 How Are Box Braids Done?